-Student shoots another student at S Carolina middle school
+Police: Student shoots peer at South Carolina middle school

 GREENVILLE, S.C.
 (AP) — A student was shot and taken to the hospital Thursday at a South Carolina middle school, authorities said.

-The shooter appears to be another student who has not been taken into custody, Greenville County Sheriff’s Lt.
+The shooter, a minor, was taken into custody near Tanglewood Middle School not long after the shooting, Greenville County Sheriff’s Lt.
 Ryan Flood said in a statement.
+An initial statement issued by police indicated he was a student at the school.

-A police officer at the school called in the shooting and requested emergency backup around 12:30 p.m.
-Thursday and more than 100 deputies rushed to the school, Flood said.
+A police officer at the school called in the shooting and requested emergency backup around 12:30 p.m. and more than 100 deputies rushed to the school, Flood said.
+Further details were not immediately provided.

+The condition of the student who was shot is not known, Greenville County Schools spokesman Tim Waller said in a statement.

+Students at the school were being taken to nearby Brookwood Church where parents can pick them up, Waller said.

 Deputies said they had no other information to release.